xiaoli-dong/metagenomics_crash_course/Assembly.md

 ### Assembly of qc reads with Megahit
 ```
-#make an assembly directory in your project directory
+#make an "assembly" directory in your project directory
 >mkdir assembly
 #cd into assembly directory
 >cd assembly/